Healthdirect Free Australian health advice you can count on.

 How is Guillain-Barre syndrome treated?

-In the early stages, you usually need to be in hospital so doctors can monitor your breathing.
-You may need to be on a ventilator in an intensive care unit (ICU) to help you breathe.
+In the early stages, most people with Guillain-Barre are treated in hospital so doctors can monitor your breathing.
+If your breathing muscles are affected, you may need to be on a ventilator in an intensive care unit (ICU) to help you breathe.

 Guillain-Barre syndrome can be treated with: